SAP-samples/teched2023-DT187v/exercises/ex2/README.md

 </p></details>

-**Step 4)** Add an association to the connection dimension that you created in step 2 in the same way.
+**Step 2)** Add an association to the connection dimension that you created in Exercise 2.2, Step 2 in the same way.
+Expose it as _Connection.
 <details><summary>Hint: The association to the connection dimension will look like this</summary><p>

   `association [0..1] to ZDT187v_[YourInitials]_Connection_Dim as _Connection on _Connection.CarrierId = $projection.AirlineID and _Connection.ConnectionId = $projection.ConnectionID`

 </p></details>

-**Step 5)** Add an association to the dimension I_CalendarDate in the same way.<br>
-Expose it the association by adding its alias to the element list.
+**Step 3)** Add an association to the dimension I_CalendarDate in the same way.
+Expose it by adding its alias _FlightDate to the element list.

 <details><summary>Hint: The association to I_CalendarDate will look like this</summary><p>

   `association [0..1] to I_CalendarDate as _FlightDate on _FlightDate.CalendarDate = $projection.FlightDate`

 </p></details>

-**Step 6)** Add the foreign key relations to the dimension views to your dimension fields by using the annotation `@ObjectModel.foreignKey.association`.<br>
+**Step 4)** Add the associations you just introduced as foreign key relations to your dimension key fields by using the annotation `@ObjectModel.foreignKey.association`.
 As value, choose the alias of the exposed association.

+**Step 5)** Press SHIFT+F1 to nicely format your sorce code.
+Then activate the view.

 <details><summary>Hint: Your cube code should now look like this</summary><p>